orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 #### Sending messages to peers

 Now that the nodes are listening, they'll want to send messages to each other.
-You'll enable this to  give your users the ability to send messages to each other via the pubsub topics of their IPFS ids.
+You will enable this to  give your users the ability to send messages to each other via the pubsub topics of their IPFS ids.

 Create the `sendMessage` function inside the `NewPiecePlease` class: